List of The Archers characters: Other Ambridge residents

-Kirsty Miller (Annabelle Dowler), worked at Ambridge Organics and the Jaxx Bar.
+Kirsty Miller, played by Annabelle Dowler, worked at Ambridge Organics and the Jaxx Bar.
 Kirsty was in a relationship with Tom Archer before he broke up with her for someone else.
 She then dated Sam Batton, who ended the relationship because he was in love with Ruth Archer.
 In 2013 Kirsty and Tom got back together and became engaged.
 He jilted her at the altar.
-Kirsty was good friends with Tom's sister, Helen, but they fell out when Kirsty discovered that Helen had known before the wedding day that Tom had doubts.
-She ultimately returned to Ambridge several months later, got a job at Grey Gables and moved in with Roy Tucker while also making amends with Helen and the rest of the family.
-Her time away meant that she saw clearly the changes in both Helen's appearance and her personality following her marriage to Rob Titchener, which immediately alerted her to the fact that something was off about them and she ended up being the only person to spot the signs that he was abusing her emotionally.
+She was good friends with Tom's sister Helen, but they fell out when Kirsty discovered that Helen had known before the wedding day that Tom had doubts.
+Kirsty returned to Ambridge several months later, got a job at Grey Gables, and moved in with Roy Tucker while also making amends with Helen and the rest of the family.
+Her time away meant that she saw clearly the changes in both Helen's appearance and her personality following her marriage to Rob Titchener; this immediately alerted her to the fact that something was very wrong with Helen's relationship, and was the only person to spot the signs that he was abusing her emotionally.
 Eventually, after persuading Helen to meet Jess, Rob's ex-wife, she was horrified when Helen decided to confront Rob about his behaviour, a confrontation that led to Helen stabbing him.
 After having a one-night stand with Tom shortly after the trial, Kirsty became pregnant with his son and despite her initial reservations decided to keep the baby.
-However a couple of weeks later she miscarried.
-After initially repressing her grief Kirsty eventually agreed to take compassionate leave and grieved properly.
-Unfortunately Tom’s handling of both the pregnancy and the miscarriage ultimately proved to be the final nail in the coffin of any lingering romantic feelings she had for him.
-Kirsty married local builder Phillip Moss, though their relationship was over once it was revealed that his business was viable only through modern slavery.
+However, a couple of weeks later she miscarried.
+After initially repressing her grief, Kirsty eventually agreed to take compassionate leave, and grieved properly.
+Tom's handling of both the pregnancy and the miscarriage ultimately proved to be the final nail in the coffin of any lingering romantic feelings she had for him.
+Kirsty married local builder Phillip Moss, though their relationship ended once it was revealed that his business was viable only through modern slavery.